QApolo/HIV_Cellular_Automaton/README.md

-# VIH_Cellular_Automata
+# VIH_Cellular_Automaton
-A cellular automata based on a model found on a document available at www.sciencedirect.com The pdf is also available in this repository
+A cellular automaton based on a model found on a document available at www.sciencedirect.com The pdf is also available in this repository

 I also added some screenshots to see the behavior of the automata